 There are a few ways to smoke the eggplant.
-You can either broil it in the oven until it’s fully cooked, making sure you turn it so it doesn’t burn or you can bake it at 425°F between 25-45 minutes and then broil it for a few more minutes.
+You can either broil it in the oven until it’s fully cooked, making sure you turn it so it doesn’t burn or you can bake it at 425°F between 25-40 minutes and then broil it for a few minutes.
+My new favorite way to cook it, is on the grill.
+High heat for about 20 minutes, turning it so all sides get charred.
 When my dad and I made it together, he put the whole eggplant on the stove in a large pot, covered it and just let it cook.
 He kept turning it and sprinkled a little bit of water when it would stick so it wouldn’t burn.
 The end result was a perfectly charred eggplant ready to be made into a delicious baba ghanoush.
 After it was cooked, he let it cool for a bit and the skin peeled off easily.

 *Arabic word for eggplant: betinjan